specs as shared reality

-Human teams can survive a surprising amount of ambiguity because they carry shared background, tacit knowledge, and the ability to ask annoying follow-up questions.
+human teams could survive a surprising amount of ambiguity because they carried shared background, tacit knowledge, and the ability to ask follow-up questions. agents were worse at all three.

 - draft ideas